Skip to main content

 • Store completedFieldIds, completionsRoot, onchainTxHash in file_signatures

-• Delete any draft state (signer can’t modify after finalizing)
+• Clear draft state after finalization

-3. Verify field completion: For any field ID, use the Merkle proof to verify inclusion in completionsRoot
+2. Verify field completion: For any field ID, use the Merkle proof to verify inclusion in completionsRoot

-All of this can be done with:
+All of this requires:

 • The Compliance Bundle JSON